evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 After creating a Project, click its name to open the Dashboard.
 Since there's no data yet, it will be empty.

 To send data to this Project, you'll need to connect to it from your Python environment using `get_project` method.
-You can find your Project ID above the monitoring dashboard.
+You can find your Project ID above the monitoring Dashboard.

 ```python
 project = ws.get_project("PROJECT_ID")